 This obviously isn’t the reality of life, as Chang explains:

 Instead, you faced alternatives that were on a par, hard choices, and you made reasons for yourself to choose that hobby, that house and that job.
 When alternatives are on a par, the reasons given to us, the ones that determine whether we’re making a mistake, are silent as to what to do.
 It’s here, in the space of hard choices, that we get to exercise our normative power, the power to create reasons for yourself, to make yourself into the kind of person for whom country living is preferable to the urban life.

 It’s a pretty convincing argument.
 Isn’t life just what we make of it?
 People/places/things/events are as they are, we all just perceive them differently.
 I’ll stop there to avoid going off on a metaphysical tangent.

 This idea of avoiding scientific comparisons (greater than, less than, equal to) for non-scientific decisions is interesting, but difficult in practice.
 We seem to be hard wired to compare decisions of value scientifically.

 The more applicable concept I took out of this talk was that we can put our entire selves behind an option, supported by reasons we create on our own.
 Here’s who I am.
 This is where I stand.
 I am for living in this city.
-I am for eating bagels.
+I am for eating massive quantities of bagels.

 Chang wraps up the talk with how to apply this to making hard decisions, and even encourages cherishing those opportunities: